perezsergioace/java-programming-class/Notes/Chapter_6_notes.md

 There is one class that can be instantiated without the new operator: the **String** class.

 ## **6.5 Passing Objects as Arguments**
+When an object is passed as an argument to a method, the object's address is passed into the method's parameter variable.
+As a result, the parameter references the object.